 Peat moss, compost, worm castings, perlite, humic acids, bone meal, eggshells, gypsum and biochar are all amendments that have various effects on the soil, some chemical and some physical.

-Most people know, for instance, that compost is slightly acidic and is an excellent addition to clay soils, especially high pH clay soils because it makes their physical structure easier to work and also changes their chemical structure as a neutral pH encourages microorganisms to multiply and convert nutrients into available particles for plants.
+Most people know, for instance, that compost is slightly acidic and is an excellent addition to clay soils, especially high pH clay soils because it makes their physical structure easier to work and also changes their chemical structure as it neutralizes pH and encourages microorganisms to multiply and convert nutrients into available particles for plants.

 Gypsum is sold as a soil conditioner.
 According to Brady and Weil in their book “Elements of the Nature and Properties of Soils”, Gypsum (Calcium sulphate) provides enough ions to flocculate soil and inhibit surface crusting.This allows water to enter soils better and erode less.
-It also allows greater root penetration where there is a subsoil layer.
-Bacteria may do the same thing but gardeners always need a faster answer than just building soil biology!
+It also allows greater root penetration where there is an impassible subsoil layer.
+Bacteria may do the same thing but gardeners always demand a faster answer than just building soil biology!

-On the west coast, Biochar increased my CEC (cation-exchange-capacity) and made me feel good because nothing else seemed to help my sandy soil hold nutrients.
+On the west coast, Biochar increased my CEC (cation-exchange-capacity) and made me feel good because nothing else seemed to help my sandy soil hold more ions and dole them out to plant roots.

 Peat moss used to be an annual addition to my clay soils in Edmonton, but we now know it is a limited natural product so I only use it to start seedlings, not to amend soil.
-Perlite is an expensive amendment and I limit it to houseplants that need better drainage, like citrus.
+Perlite is an expensive amendment and I limit it to houseplants, like citrus, that need better drainage.

 Bone meal and egg shells don’t make the cut in my garden because there are better ways to add Calcium or phosphorus to boost plants.
-But I do save shells, blend them when dry and add the powdered shells to my compost heap just in case it helps.
+But I do save shells, blend them when dry and add the powdered shells to my compost heap.

 I buy but never remember to use humic acids.
-Brady and Weil also mention humic acids, marketed for their soil conditionaing effects when incorporated at low rates, but in their 3rd edition they had no results to share on effectiveness even though many studies have been done.
+Brady and Weil also mention humic acids, marketed for their soil conditioning effects when incorporated at low rates, but in their 3rd edition they had no results to share on effectiveness even though many studies had been done.

 Fine tuning outdoor, natural soils by adding organic matter, watering as needed, boosting beneficial natural soil microbes with worm castings, modifying pH with organic matter added or using Aglime (instead of dolomitic lime) if pH needs upping is important.